Social Work, M.S.W.

 Applicants for advanced-standing admission must have earned a baccalaureate degree within the last eight years from a CSWE-accredited social work program with an overall GPA of 2.8 and a major GPA of 3.25 or higher on a 4.0 scale.

-Students who graduated with a baccalaureate degree from a CSWE-accredited social work program who are not eligible for advanced standing may be eligible for exemptions from first-year foundation courses other than practice and field instruction in which they have earned a grade of B or higher within the past eight years.
+Students who graduated with a baccalaureate degree from a CSWE-accredited social work program who are not eligible for advanced standing may be eligible for exemptions from first-year generalist courses in which they have earned a grade of B or higher within the past eight years.
 Exemptions will reduce the total number of credits a student must earn to graduate.
 The Admissions Committee will send a letter notifying the applicant of the exemptions.

-Students who do not otherwise qualify for advanced-standing status may be exempted from certain foundation courses under strict guidelines as outlined in this section.
+Students who do not otherwise qualify for advanced-standing status may be exempted from certain generalist courses under strict guidelines as outlined in this section.
 Students may not be exempt from practice or field placement coursework.
-With the exception of practice and field instruction courses, students who earned a grade of B or higher within the past eight years in courses that were part of a CSWE-accredited social work program are eligible for exemptions from first-year foundation courses with similar content.
+With the exception of practice and field instruction courses, students who earned a grade of B or higher within the past eight years in courses that were part of a CSWE-accredited social work program are eligible for exemptions from first-year generalist courses with similar content.

 Applicants must evidence a combination of professional and personal experiences, qualities and values that are considered essential for the practice of social work.
 A current résumé is required.
-Three professional references are required, with a minimum of one from faculty and one from a current or recent agency employer or supervisor.
+Three professional references are required, preferable with a minimum of one from a faculty member and one from a current or recent agency employer or supervisor.
 Applicants for advanced standing are required to submit an additional reference from the department chair of their undergraduate program.
 Applicants will complete a written personal statement.
 Application forms are available on the graduate studies website, www.millersville.edu/apply/graduate.
 The program may request a personal interview or additional information about an applicant when necessary to make a fully informed admissions decision.

 Persons who have some criminal records may not be eligible to work in some human service fields.
 Applicants with criminal records should contact the MSW program director for additional information.